flatcar-archive/flatcar-docs/docs/installing/cloud/digitalocean.md

 [reboot-docs]: ../../setup/releases/update-strategies
 [release-notes]: https://www.flatcar-linux.org/releases/

-## Container Linux Configs
+## Butane Configs

-Container Linux allows you to configure machine parameters, configure networking, launch systemd units on startup, and more via Butane Configs.
+Flatcar Container Linux allows you to configure machine parameters, configure networking, launch systemd units on startup, and more via Butane Configs.
 These configs are then transpiled into Ignition configs and given to booting machines.
 Head over to the [docs to learn about the supported features][butane-configs].
 Note that DigitalOcean doesn't allow an instance's userdata to be modified after the instance has been launched.
 This isn't a problem since Ignition only runs on the first boot.

 You can provide a raw Ignition JSON config to Flatcar Container Linux via the DigitalOcean web console or [via the DigitalOcean API](#via-the-api).